-This program is designed primarily for individual researchers; awards may not be divided.
-If you are seeking funding for more than one scholar in a collaborative project, each individual must:
+This program is designed for individual researchers; awards may not be divided.
+If you are seeking funding for more than one scholar in a collaborative project, NEH will consider each application separately.
+Each individual must:

-- submit a separate application specifying the individual contribution of that applicant (Peer reviewers will evaluate each application on its own merits.) - independently meet the eligibility requirements - clearly explain how the work will be divided and the extent to which each collaborator's contribution depends on that of the other(s)
+- submit a separate application specifying their individual contribution (peer reviewers will evaluate each application on its own merits) - independently meet the eligibility requirements - clearly explain how the work will be divided and the extent to which each collaborator's contribution depends on that of the other(s)

-Applicants who are seeking funding only for themselves but who are working as part of a collaborative team are also eligible.
-Collaborating scholars affiliated with or sponsored by an eligible institution may wish to apply to the Collaborative Research program.
+You are eligible to apply if you are working as part of a collaborative team but seeking funding only for yourself.

+Collaborating scholars affiliated with an eligible institution may apply to the Collaborative Research program.